 - help carrying reasonable amounts of luggage.

 If you normally use a peak flow meter, take it on holiday so you can monitor your asthma symptoms while you’re away.
-If you’re flying, see our tips on flying with a peak flow meter.

 Some people with severe asthma are given a nebuliser by their asthma specialist to use at home.

 If you’re travelling abroad, remember that other countries may have different electric sockets and voltages, so you’ll either need an adaptor, or a battery-powered portable nebuliser.